 Your vehicle’s air conditioning unit has six major components:

 - The refrigerant carries heat.
 In modern cars, refrigerant is a substance called R-134a.
 Older cars’ refrigerant is called r-12 freon, which is more expensive and difficult to find than R-134a.

 - The compressor circulates and compresses refrigerant within the vehicle’s cooling system.

 - Your vehicle’s condenser changes the refrigerant from gas to liquid and expels heat from the car.

 - The expansion valve (sometimes called the orifice tube) is a nozzle that simultaneously drops the pressure of the refrigerant liquid, meter its flow and atomize it.

 - Your vehicle’s evaporator transfers heat to the refrigerant from the air blown across it, cooling your car.

 Once the evaporator receives the liquid-state refrigerant, it loses pressure and cools the remaining liquid.
 The vehicle’s blower moves air across the evaporator and into the vehicle’s interior.
-If you keep your air conditioning unit in your vehicle turned on, the refrigerant goes through this cycle continuously.
+If you keep your air conditioning unit turned on, the refrigerant goes through this cycle continuously.

-If any of these components are damaged, it can turn your cool car into a furnace during the summer months.
+If any of these components is damaged, it can turn your cool car into a furnace during the summer months.
 Your vehicle’s air conditioning issue could be as simple as topping off refrigerant to replacing a valve.
-When your air conditioning unit is not working as it should, bring your vehicle to Eagle Valley Automotive LLC, conveniently located in Blue Springs, Missouri.
-One of our trained air conditioning specialists will inspect your car’s air conditioner, all lines, the evaporator and the compressor for leaks and wear.
-Call our shop today to speak with one of our auto repair experts.
+When your air conditioning unit is not working as it should, bring your vehicle to Eagle Valley Automotive.
+One of our trained air conditioning specialists will inspect your car’s air conditioner, all lines, the evaporator, and the compressor for leaks and wear.